 Pench National Park

-DAY 1 - Departure for Nagpur via flight
+DAY 1 - Departure for Nagpur via flight, Afternoon safari

 Arrive in Nagpur and post breakfast transfer to Pench .
 Relax at the resort.
-After lunch, we shall head for birding.
+After lunch, we leave for an afternoon safari.
 Dinner and overnight stay at the resort.

 DAY 2 - Jungle Safari